nasa-fornax/fornax-documentation/documentation/compute_environments.md

 ### Install Additional Software

-To install additional software, you can either update an existing environment or create a new one.
+To install additional Python software, you can either update an existing environment or create a new one.

 #### Update an Existing Environment